The kitchen is one of the most dangerous areas of the house. Just about every item you use to prepare food is unsafe for your young child.

 You can deter your child from playing with the microwave buttons by mounting the microwave as far back on the bench top as possible.

-In the kitchen a the most dangerous things for children hide behind cabinet doors and drawers.
+In the kitchen, the most dangerous things for children hide behind cabinet doors and drawers.
 Knives, cleaning products, garbage bins.
 You don’t want your little one playing with any of these.

 Due to the high importance of keeping these pieces of furniture baby proofed, I have written separate detailed guides on each.